 The most successful and original Rally is the ARC rally out of Europe which travels from the Canary Islands to the Caribbean every year in November/December, and is definitely one to put on your itinerary.
 There are over 250 boats participating every year in this event (usually about 20-30 Australian boats) and there would be probably double that if they had the space.
-The ARC also runs World rallies that circumnavigate the globe but often on quite a tight schedule and not suitable for those with lots of time and in particular not suitable for the smaller average cruisers.
+The ARC also runs World rallies that circumnavigate the globe but often on quite a tight schedule and not suitable for those with lots of time and in particular not suitable for the smaller average cruising boats, below 45ft.

 The ARC type model has now been now duplicated all the way from Europe to Australia with various organisers running events Once you arrive in the Caribbean, there are a number of local regattas/rallies to join.
 For example the St. Maarten Heineken Regatta coming through from Panama, Mexico.
 You then join onto the Pacific Puddle Jump group coming out of the US West Coast.
 This group is about 150 boats strong which joins in with the remnants of the ARC rally sailing through Panama into the pacific.